2300181/CS220AU-DP/README.md

 Instructions on using this GitHub repository as a template for your assignment will be provided in class.
 Seek clarification if anything is unclear.

 ## Tasks
-1. Get a better understanding of why setting up a website while being a student could develop my professional identity.
+1. Ask to people if my subject fit with the theme.
+2. Do some researches about state surveillance.
+3. Find other articles to emphasize the subject (like proofs...)

 ## Log
 - 2023-10-13 - W3 seminare where we set up the GiHub accounts and two repositories.
-- 2023-10-19 - I watched the third video.
+- 2023-10-19 - I watched the third video as Kris asked us.
 - 2023-10-20 - I went to the introduction class and the week 2 seminar where Kris explained the assignment brief and introduced us to the visitor and residents method for us to analyse our engagement with the web with.
 - 2023-10-27 - We created the website with a good password and Kris explained how to edit it and personalise it.
 I also shared the subject I wanted to choose.
 - 2023-11-03 - We discussed how to create the content we'll put in our essay (how to use pictures and licence...).
-- 2023-11-08 - I did some research on the subject I wanted to choose.
+- 2023-11-08 - I did some research on the subject I wanted to choose and found the article.
+- 2023-11-09 - I found my new subject.
 - 2023-11-10 -